-The Group and the Company are not exposed to price risk.
+The Group is not exposed to price risk.

 (b) Credit risk

 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in financial loss to the Group.
 The Group adopts the policy of dealing only with: